domscontent/domscontent.github.io/_pages/services.md

 ### LinkedIn content writing ✏️

-I’ll write posts in your voice that actually sound like you and spark engagement.
+I’ll ghostwrite your posts to spark engagement, whilst actually sounding like a human.

 **What you get:**
 - 3–5 posts per week written for you